Landlords

 The inventory

 It is most important that an inventory of contents and schedule of condition be prepared, in order to avoid misunderstanding or dispute at the end of a tenancy.
 Without such safeguards, it will be impossible for the Landlord to prove any loss, damage, or significant deterioration of the property or contents.
-To provide a complete Service, we will arrange for a member of staff to prepare an inventory and schedule of condition.
+To provide a complete service, we will arrange for a member of staff to prepare an inventory and schedule of condition.

 Insurance